Qeagle/design-patterns/README.md

 | **Object Pool Pattern**| A creational pattern that manages a pool of reusable objects to reduce the cost of object creation.          | 1.
 Reusing WebDriver instances with unique capabilities for parallel tests.<br>2.
 Managing a pool of database connections in load testing. | Define a pool manager class with methods to `getObject()` and `releaseObject()`.
 Example: `WebDriverPool.getDriver()`. | - Improves performance.<br>- Optimizes resource usage.<br>- Ensures object reuse in high-demand scenarios. |
 | **Decorator Pattern**  | A structural pattern that dynamically adds new behavior to objects by wrapping them in decorator classes.    | 1.
 Adding logging or screenshot-taking functionality to WebDriver actions.<br>2.
 Extending retry logic dynamically for flaky environments. | Create individual decorator classes that wrap the base class.
 Stack multiple decorators for combined behaviors.
 Example: `new SnapshotDecorator(new LoggingDecorator(driver))`. | - Provides flexibility in adding features.<br>- Promotes composition over inheritance.<br>- Reuses common behaviors. |

----

-## **Repository Structure**

-- **src/main/java/patterns/factory/**
-  Contains the implementation of the **Factory Pattern**, including examples for generating WebDriver instances and API clients.

-- **src/main/java/patterns/builder/**
-  Contains the implementation of the **Builder Pattern**, showcasing how to chain Selenium Actions and construct configurable Page Objects.

-- **src/main/java/patterns/objectpool/**
-  Contains the implementation of the **Object Pool Pattern**, including a pool manager for reusing WebDriver instances and managing resources.

-- **src/main/java/patterns/decorator/**
-  Contains the implementation of the **Decorator Pattern**, with examples for adding logging, retry logic, and screenshot-taking functionality to WebDriver actions.

----

 ## **Getting Started**